-Originally from Annapolis Valley, Robyn McClure graduated from Acadia University with her Bachelor of Science degree.
-She then achieved distinction as a Killam Laureate during her graduate studies at The University of British Columbia, where she completed two master’s degrees.
-After a decade training out west, Ms. McClure is happy to be back with her family in Nova Scotia.
+Originally from Annapolis Valley, Dr. McClure graduated from Acadia University with a Bachelor of Science degree.
+She then achieved distinction as a Killam Laureate during her graduate studies at The University of British Columbia, where she completed two master’s degrees and a Ph.D.
+After a decade training out west, Dr. McClure returned home to her family in Nova Scotia.

-Ms. McClure treats various problems, including anxiety, social anxiety, phobias, depression, bipolar disorder, attention-deficit/hyperactivity disorder (ADHD), work or academic problems, procrastination, bullying and harassment and psychosis.
-She also treats stress, burnout, self-esteem problems, self-criticism and perfectionism.
-Ms. McClure excels at helping clients manage goals and solve problems.
-She is also an expert in assisting young adults in leaving home and finding independence.
-Her treatment services are grounded in evidence-based practice, including cognitive-behavioural, behavioural, mindfulness-based and motivational approaches.
+She excels at helping clients manage goals and solve problems.
+Dr. McClure is an expert in supporting young adults in leaving home and finding their independence.
+Her treatment services are anchored in evidence-based practices, including cognitive-behavioural, behavioural, motivational and mindfulness-based approaches.

-Ms. McClure is also skilled at diagnostic, personality and neuropsychological assessments, including complex cases.
-She assesses traumatic brain injury, concussions, learning disabilities, epilepsy, genetic disorders, attention-deficit/hyperactivity disorder (ADHD), intellectual disabilities and autism spectrum disorder.
+Dr. McClure is skilled at diagnostic, personality and psychoeducational assessments, including complex cases.
+She assesses traumatic brain injury, concussions, learning disorders (or learning disabilities), epilepsy, genetic disorders, attention-deficit/hyperactivity disorder (ADHD), intellectual disabilities and autism (or Asperger’s).

-She treats and assesses both adolescents (12 years of age or older) and adults.
+She treats and assesses both adolescents (12 to 18 years of age) and adults (19 years of age or older).

-Ms. McClure is also a published researcher, with research interests in defending against discrimination, bullying and harassment.
+Dr. McClure is a published researcher, with research interests in defending against discrimination, harassment and bullying.

-For a copy of Robyn McClure’s CV, click here.
+For a copy of Dr. McClure’s CV, click here.